vedidev/android-profile/README.md

 ### Facebook

-Facebook is supported out-of-the-box youjust have to follow the next steps to make it work:
+Facebook is supported out-of-the-box you just have to follow the next steps to make it work:

 1. Import the Facebook SDK for Android into your project and setup all the relevant information (Application ID, etc).